El Albaicin in Granada

 This is the case of the Albaicín – Sacromonte area, due to its odd layout and because it is a very tourist-heavy area.
 In the more central area of Gran Vía de Colón and Reyes Católicos is also troublesome parking is heavily monitored and tickets are issued loosely.

-If you are going to visit the Albaicín, you may prefer to take a taxi.
+If you are going to visit the Albaicín, you may prefer to take a taxi or to enjoy a guided tour.